-To stimulate the promotion of new ideas and to encourage the younger men or women working in the dredging industry and related fields, the IADC has instituted the IADC Young Author Award.
+To stimulate the promotion of new ideas and encourage the young men or women in the dredging industry and its related fields, the IADC instituted the IADC Young Author Award.

 Terms of Reference

 The subject matter of the paper must be related to dredging and reclamation in its widest sense, including operations, research, environmental aspects, management, financing and economic aspects, production control and equipment design/developments.

 At the final date of the submission of the paper to the conference, the main author(s) should not be more than 35 years of age.

 In the case of two or more authors jointly submitting a paper, the author(s) under 35 years may be eligible for the award if they have done a significant part of the work.

 The papers will be reviewed and graded autonomously by the Conference/Paper Committee of the selected conference.
 Two to four shortlisted papers will be reviewed by the IADC for selection of the winning paper.